johntsinger/da-python-p3/README.md

-# da-python-p3
-Design a Python application tailored to a customer's needs
+# Python Application Developer - P3 - Design a Python application tailored to a customer's needs